Heaventools Resource Tuner

 3. Error: This is NOT an EXE or DLL File

 Resource Tuner doesn't rely solely on file extensions like .exe, .dll, or .txt.
 The software reads and analyzes the file header to determine its nature.
 If Resource Tuner reports that a file isn't a DLL or EXE file, it's based on accurate assessment, regardless of the file extension.
 The extension itself isn't the sole indicator of a file's type.
+File extensions do not magically transform a text file into an executable DLL.

 IF YOU WANT TO VIEW AND EDIT THE RAW DATA CONTENTS OF A FILE: